phani1995/blog_posts/un_rendered/Ideas_Improvements.md

 * Tensorflow tutorials

 * keras datasets
-    * 4 scirpts are done
+    * all scirpts are done
+    * all notebooks are done

 * Regression algorithms
     * Linear Regression